THE LOGIC NOTES

 In virtue of the truth table for disjunction, this will get the value 1 wherever one of the three components has value 1, and will get 0 everywhere else, which is to say it has exactly the target truth table.
 Clearly, the technique is general: for any number of atoms and any required pattern of 1 and 0, form the conjunctions of literals necessary to specify all the lines getting 1, and disjoin the results.
 This does not generally give the shortest formula expressing the truth function in question, but it is at least always guaranteed to work.

-This method of defining formulae to express truth functions always results in a formula in disjunctive normal form—a disjunction of conjunctionms of literals.
+This method of defining formulae to express truth functions always results in a formula in disjunctive normal form—a disjunction of conjunctions of literals.
 It gives us an alternative proof (without going through any process of transformation) that every formula has an equivalent in disjunctive normal form, because clearly every formula has a truth table, which may be expressed as described.
 It also shows that negation, conjunction and disjunction are sufficient to express all truth functions.
 We say that the set {NOT, AND, OR} is functionally complete.

 In view of De Morgan's laws, any formula of the form A OR B has an equivalent NOT(NOTA AND NOTB) which uses only conjunction and negation, so in fact disjunction is not needed for functional completeness: {NOT, AND} is already functionally complete.
 The set {NOT, OR} is similarly functionally complete, since conjunction can be expressed in terms of disjunction and negation, using another of De Morgan's laws.
 Moreover, since A OR B is equivalent to NOTA IMP B, we could use implication and negation instead of disjunction and negation, so {NOT, IMP} is also a functionally complete set of connectives.